PawseySC/container-workflows/_episodes/06-hpc-shifter.md

 ### Building container images for HPC ###

 Shifter does not allow to build container images.
-The best way to create an image to be pulled and run on HPC is to use Docker on a distinct machine.
+The best way to create an image to be pulled and run on HPC is to use Docker on a distinct machine (see previous episode).

 ### Conclusion ###